holonk/retail-calendar/README.md

 calendar.months[0].gregorianEndDate
 ```

-All weeks in a merchandise calendar are also directly accessible.
+All weeks in a retail calendar are also directly accessible.
 Each week also has boundaries available in Gregorian calendar.

 ```javascript